cmcateer-845/appsec-spacrawler/README.md

 The compiled exe can be run as follows: ```SpaCrawler.exe [options]```

 # Configuration options
-The following command lie options may be passed:
+The following command line options may be passed:

 * ```--seedUrl <url>```:                  [required] The url to start the crawl from.
 * ```--depth <depth>```:                  [required] The maximum crawl depth relative to the seed url.